ribasco/async-gamequery-lib/README.md

 **Non-Blocking Queries**

+Here is an example of composing all three server queries in one call.
 For more advanced usages, please refer to the examples provided by the project.

 ```java
 //Use a custom executor.
 This is not required as the library